-In some cases, the tumor or its treatment will cause other hormones produced by the pituitary or adrenal gland to become deficient and your doctor will recommend hormone replacement medications.
+In some cases, the tumor or its treatment will cause the pituitary or adrenal gland to produce not enough of other hormones, and your doctor will recommend hormone replacement medications.

 Lifestyle and home remedies

 The length of your recovery from Cushing syndrome will depend on the severity and cause of your condition.
-Remember to be patient.
 You didn't develop Cushing syndrome overnight, and your symptoms won't disappear overnight, either.
 In the meantime, these tips may help you on your journey back to health.

-Increase activities slowly.
-You may be in such a hurry to get your old self back that you push yourself too hard too fast, but your weakened muscles need a slower approach.
+- Increase activities slowly.
 Work up to a reasonable level of exercise or activity that feels comfortable without overdoing it.
 You'll improve little by little, and your persistence will be rewarded.

-Eat sensibly.
-Nutritious, wholesome foods provide a good source of fuel for your recovering body and can help you lose the extra pounds that you gained from Cushing syndrome.
+- Eat sensibly.
+Nutritious foods provide a good source of fuel for your recovering body and can help you lose pounds you gained from Cushing syndrome.
 Make sure you're getting enough calcium and vitamin D. Taken together, they help your body absorb calcium, which can help strengthen your bones, counteracting the bone density loss that often occurs with Cushing syndrome.

 Coping and support